markbuckle/saas-dashboard/README.md

 <h1>SaaS-Dashboard</h1>

 This web app allows users to collect feedback from their websites and the feedback collection widget is easy to embed.
-It includes an admin dashboard and a subscription model.
+It's high level features include an admin dashboard and a subscription model.

 <h3>Components:</h3>
 <li>Web Component / embeddable widgets</li>
-<li>Authentication with Clerk</li>
+<li>Authentication with NextJs/Clerk</li>
 <li>Database Functions, Queries, Mutations and Hosting</li>
 <li>Creating and Generating Types with TypeScript - to ensure a type-safe application</li>
 <li>Injecting embeddable into other apps</li>